 Three Dead, One Missing Following Explosion in Louisiana

-An explosion at a plant in western Louisiana has killed three people and injured several others Wednesday afternoon, authorities said.
 One person was reported mi... - A Russian court has given the country's most prominent opposition leader a five-year suspended prison sentence for embezzlement in what critics say is a...
 According to EIA data analyzed by the Renewable Fuels Association, ethanol production averaged 1.055 million barrels per day -or 44.31 million gallons daily.
+That is do...
+The Western Nebraska Community College women's basketball team jumped into the NJCAA national rankings for the first time this season, coming in at No.

 Add your comments below